gavz/lucasg.github.io/_posts/2017-01-07-Renaming-a-Win32-executable-to-main-exe-launch-the-Xbox-DVR-popup.md

 * the more complex one where there is a match on the executable name and the path where the exe is stored must contains some strings. <br>
   For example : ```acu.exe``` must be located in a subfolder of ```Assassin's Creed Unity```.

-* Some entries have additionals strings to match, but I haven't found how to trigger the game DVR popup for them.
+* Some entries have additional strings to match, but I haven't found how to trigger the game DVR popup for them.

 Back in `twinui` there is a whole class called `CQueryKnownGameList` which happen to open this very file (and some others in order to update the list).  `TwinUI!CQueryKnownGameList::GetGameEntryByIdentifier`  and `TwinUI!CQueryKnownGameList::GetTOCIndexByIdentifier` are called whenever a new executable (there is a lookup cache mechanism) is launched.
 In the latter function there is a case-insensitive string comparison made by `wcsnicmp` between the process name and the entry name.